ojusave/qdrant_example_zoom/readme.md

 node server.js
 ```

-This will start the process of fetching data from the Zoom API, processing it, and saving it to local files.
+This will start the process of fetching data from the Zoom API, processing it, saving it to local files, and inserting it into Qdrant.
+After the data is processed, you can enter queries to search the vector database.

+## Key Features

+- Fetches user data, meeting recordings, and meeting summaries from Zoom API
+- Processes and cleans the fetched data
+- Stores processed data in local files
+- Inserts data into Qdrant for vector search capabilities
+- Provides an interactive query interface for searching the processed data

 ## API Endpoints Used